How A Podcast Generates Links, Content, Audience, Citations & Authority

 Brand Search: The Rising Tide That Lifts All Boats

-But here’s what’s crucial: when you invest marketing time in podcasts, real-world events, email campaigns, or cross-marketing initiatives, those brand search spikes show up in your Google Search Console data, not just in Amazon or other third-party platforms.
-You own that data, and you can optimize around it.
+Brand search volume benefits everything you’re doing.
+When you invest marketing time in podcasts, real-world events, email campaigns, or cross-marketing initiatives, those brand search spikes show up in Google Search Console — data you own and can optimize around.

 The Content Multiplication Effect